ANF Rehabilitation Centers Treat 13,200 Drug Addicts - UrduPoint

 Replying to a question, he said no such hospital has been established in Punjab, Balochistan and Khyber Pakhtunkhwa.

-To a question he said, the government would establish more drug rehabilitation centers across the country to treat patients of drug addiction.
+To a question he said, the government would establish more drug rehabilitation centers across the country to treat drug addicts.
 "Elimination of drugs from society was imperative to ensure healthy society," he said.